 When your children are older, they will remember all the fun times you spent together as a family.
 If your children are well cared for while you are at work, then you are truly doing the best you can to provide for them and you have to trust you are living God’s will for you life.

 Try keeping a prayer journal to record God’s answers to prayer.
-As a working mom, you have many things on your mind, like your day at work, your husband’s work, your children’s daycare, school, activities, etc.
+As a working mom, you have many things on your mind, like your day at work, your husband’s work, your children’s day care Kingswood, school, activities, etc.

 There are many things on your mind that can begin to wear you down.
 Start committing some of these daily worries to prayer, and see how God responds to them…even the smallest requests.
 You will see God, indeed, is listening, and cares about your day-to-day concerns.